TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

     --out $PATH_OUTPUT_MALES ## path to the output summary statistics
    ```

 ### Model 2: Inactivation of the X-Chr.
-This model will be conducted in females only with alleles for each SNP code as 0/2 (assuming that 1 copy of the effect allele in males     have the same effect as 2 copy in females)
+This model will be conducted in males only with alleles for each SNP code as 0/2 (assuming that 2 copy of the effect allele in males)

   ```
     Plink2 \